 - Backpack/duffel bag – This is to carry your trekking equipment, clothes etc. We, Mosaic Adventure provide a duffel bag with a maximum weight limit of 9-10 kilogram per person.

-- Daypack– You will require a small day pack which should be sufficient to carry your important personal stuff and small equipment for the day.
-It includes a water bottle, a fleece jacket, gloves, hat, First Aid kit, etc. Porters carry your stuff that is around 9/10 kilograms.
+- Daypack– You will require a small day pack which should be sufficient to carry your important personal stuffs and some equipment for the day.
+It may include a water bottle, a fleece jacket, gloves, hat, First Aid kit, etc. Porters (if you have hired one or comes with package that you purchased) carry your stuff that is around 9/10 kilograms.

 - Shoes – A good pair of trekking shoes / lightweight boots is a must.
 If you are a female hiker, check out these best hiking boots for women.
 Waterproof footwear is preferable as you may be walking through some streams or in the snow.
 It is horrible to walk with soaked shoes in the cold for hours.
 Plus, it is worst when you have to put on wet shoes in the morning!
 It is better if you have worn in for some time before starting the trek.